 Neuroimaging studies have revealed alterations in brain regions involved in decision-making, impulse control, and fear response regulation in individuals with OCD.

-Environmental factors, such as childhood trauma, parental modeling of anxious behaviors, and life stressors, may exacerbate OCD symptoms.
+Environmental factors, such as childhood trauma, parental modelling of anxious behaviours, and life stressors, may exacerbate OCD symptoms.

 Symptoms of OCD

-Compulsive behaviors serve as temporary relief mechanisms aimed at reducing anxiety or preventing perceived harm despite being excessive or irrational.
-Common compulsions include repetitive checking behaviors and mental rituals like counting or praying.
+Compulsive behaviours serve as temporary relief mechanisms aimed at reducing anxiety or preventing perceived harm, despite being excessive or irrational.
+Common compulsions include repetitive checking behaviours and mental rituals like counting or praying.

 In autistic individuals, OCD symptoms may intersect with core features of autism, including rigidity in routines, sensory sensitivities, and difficulties with uncertainty.